 To learn more about UC Irvine, choose from the options below:

-UC Irvine is located in the suburban setting of Irvine, California, less than an hour from Los Angeles.
+UC Irvine is located in the suburban setting of Irvine, California, in the suburbs of Los Angeles.

-If you want to see UC Irvine for yourself, plan a visit.
+If you want to see UC Irvine for yourself, be sure to plan a visit!
 The best way to reach campus is to take 405 Freeway to Irvine, or book a flight to the nearest airport, John Wayne (Orange County).

 You can also take a virtual campus tour to get a sense of what UC Irvine and Irvine are like without leaving home.